Monitor Asset Inventory in SAM

 As you add hardware, software, and applications to your environment, your assets increase along with the need to adjust the existing setup to expand and scale your infrastructure.
-To keep up, you must proactively monitor hardware and application health, while at the same time maintaining an up-to-date inventory of all your IT assets.
+To keep up, you must proactively monitor hardware and application health, while also maintaining an up-to-date inventory of all your IT assets.

 To handle these demands, you can use the Asset Inventory feature to maintain a current and detailed inventory of a node's hardware and software, including both physical and virtual assets.
 This information can also benefit those interested in tracking asset depreciation, gathering information for insurance purposes, or managing and maintaining your infrastructure.